philrz/super/docs/tutorials/join.md

 ## Self Joins

-In addition to the named files and pools like we've used in the prior examples, SuperPipe also works on a single sequence of data that is split and joined to itself.
+In addition to the named files and pools like we've used in the prior examples, SuperSQL also works on a single sequence of data that is split and joined to itself.
 Here we'll combine our file sources into a stream that we'll pipe into `super` via stdin.
-Because `join` requires two separate inputs, here we'll use the `has()` function inside a `switch` operator to identify the records in the stream that will be treated as the left and right sides.
+Because `join` requires two separate inputs, here we'll use the `has()` function inside a `switch` operation to identify the records in the stream that will be treated as the left and right sides.
 Then we'll use the [alternate syntax for `join`](#alternate-syntax) to read those two inputs.